aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   ```

   Here, `encryptionKey` i.e. KMS key arn will need to be defined for each replica.
 * Another new option will be: `MULTI_REGION_KEY`.
-This will be a multi region kms key that we provision
+This will be a multi region KMS key that we provision
 for the customer and also provision the supporting stacks in regions where a table replica is present.
 This feature probably requires an RFC of its own and can be added at a later point after release.
 * The `CUSTOMER_MANAGED` encryption option, will be deprecated and users can then switch to `KEY_ARNS`